MohamedGamalBarghash/GMind-Documentation/Quest System Documentation.md

 ###### Completes a quest, claims rewards, and changes the quest state to finished.

 #### Parameters:
-- id: The ID of the quest to finish.
+- `id`: The ID of the quest to finish.
 ``` c#
 public void FinishQuest(int id)
 ```